 UVa Health System Center for Research in Reproduction seeks adolescent girls ages 7-18 who have symptoms of high male hormone for a research study.
-The purpose of the study is to see how a medication, spironolactone, effects the adrenal and ovarian production of a group of hormones known as androgens.
+The purpose of the study is to see how a medication, metformin, effects the adrenal and ovarian production of a group of hormones known as androgens.

 You may be eligible for this study if: You have high levels of male hormone.
 Symptoms and signs of high male hormone include irregular menstrual periods, excess hair growth, and/or high testosterone levels.
 Participants must not have taken contraceptive pills or hormonal medications for 3 months prior to the study.